-Did the authors of the report state what type of specimens were used in the study?
-Can the test be applied to formalin-fixed paraffin embedded (FFPE) tissue, or only fresh-frozen?
+Study reports must state what type of specimens are used, and whether the test is applied to formalin-fixed paraffin embedded (FFPE) or only fresh-frozen tissue.
 Most omics-based assays require a minimum percentage of tumor to be successful.
 A report should clearly state what criteria were used to screen tissue specimens prior to running the assay.
 Generally this involves a criteria for the rejection of poor-quality specimens on the basis of percent tumor, percent necrosis, or some other marker of tissue quality.

-Molecular assays can successfully be run on decades old FFPE tissue (7).
-However, factors involved in the tissue processing and storage can impact the results (8–10).
+Molecular assays can successfully be run on decades old FFPE tissue (11).
+However, factors involved in the tissue processing and storage can impact the analyte extraction and quality (12–14).
+Relatively little attention has been given to studying the downstream effects of pre-analytic factors on the individual omics features.
+In one study, the authors observe that older FFPE specimens tended to have lower expression levels and that this effect was different for different genes.
+The investigators modified their assay to account for this differential effect (15).
 Due to the high dimensionality of omics assays, a small amount of bias on each feature can translate into large errors when incorporating data from hundreds or thousands of features into a single continuous measurement.
 Therefore it is important to assess the impact of processing on the individual features in addition to the overall test.

-In addition to processing and storage, technical aspects of an assay can impact the final results in a predictable way (11,12).
+In addition to processing and storage, technical aspects of an assay can impact the final results in a predictable way (16,17).
 There could be technical effects, differences due to reagent lots, and other batch effects.
-Such batch effects are commonly recognized yet often ignored in high-dimensional assays (13).
+Such batch effects are commonly recognized yet often ignored in high-dimensional assays (18).
 Efforts should be made to measure the impact of these technical aspects and minimize them to the greatest extent possible.
 The way in which specimens are assayed should be randomized to prevent confounding batch effects with the clinical outcome.
 Development and validation samples are sometimes run in the same batch or with the same lot of technical aspects.
 This does minimize batch effects, however, it can provide an overly optimistic assessment of the test, because in clinical use, running specimens all in the same batch is not always an option.

-Similar to developing criteria for rejection of tissue specimens, in omics settings, criteria should be developed for the rejection of individual features (e.g. genes, proteins) prior to the development of the test.
+Similar to developing criteria for rejection of tissue specimens, in omics settings, criteria should be developed for the rejection of individual features (e.g. genes, proteins) prior to the development of the test, if problems cannot be resolved through improved assay procedures.
 Features that do not pass the pre-specified quality metrics should be removed from consideration from the final test.
 Note that this feature processing step does not involve any clinical outcome measurements.
-As a concrete example, in the development of a gene expression based test, investigators may choose to exclude probe locations that have a dynamic range under some threshold, or probes for which only a small proportion of the specimens had calls, or probes that have absolute expression levels below some threshold.
-Quality control steps like this can ensure a more robust and reproducible development of the test.
+As a concrete example, in the development of the gene expression based test EndoPredict, investigators chose to exclude probe locations that have a dynamic range less than 2, probes for which fewer than 1% of the specimens had calls, and probes whose 90th percentile was less than 350 (8).
+Quality control steps of this nature can ensure a more robust and reproducible development of the test.